LorenKontic/TicTacToe/README.md

 # TicTacToe
-My implementation of TicTacToe game using C# in console aplication mode.
+My implementation of tic tac toe game using C# in console aplication mode.